Microbial single cell genomics workshop – from environment to infection

-- Single cell genomics for microbial cells in theory and practice
+- Single cell genomics for microbial diversity and population genetics in theory and practice

 - Computational aspects of single cell data analyses

-Each participant is also required to give a short presentation about their work/project.
+Each participant is required to give a short presentation about their work/project.

 Please note that SciLifeLab training courses do not provide any formal university credits.